mongodb/specifications/source/unified-test-format/unified-test-format.rst

 runner MUST skip the test unless one or more `runOnRequirement`_ objects are satisfied.

-If `initialData`_ is specified, for each `initialCollectionData`_ therein the test runner MUST set up the collection.
+If `initialData`_ is specified, for each `collectionData`_ therein the test runner MUST set up the collection.
 All setup operations MUST use the internal MongoClient and a "majority" write concern.
 The test runner MUST first drop the collection.
-If a ``collectionOptions`` document is present, the test runner MUST execute a ``create`` command to create the collection with the specified options.
+If a ``createOptions`` document is present, the test runner MUST execute a ``create`` command to create the collection with the specified options.
 The test runner MUST then insert the specified documents (if any).
-If no documents are present and ``collectionOptions`` is not set, the test runner MUST create the collection.
+If no documents are present and ``createOptions`` is not set, the test runner MUST create the collection.
 If the topology is sharded, the test runner SHOULD use a single mongos for handling `initialData`_ to avoid possible runtime errors.